orchestron-orchestrator/sorespo/docs/tutorials/run-on-windows.md

 make test-ping
 ```
 *NOTE*: It may take up to a minute for the customer and provider routers to establish a BGP session and exchange routes.

+Throughout this tutorial you have used the `send-config-wait` target to apply
+intent configuration.
+This synchronous method waits for Orchestron to apply the
+configuration to the device(s) before it returns.
+Usually, asynchronous
+operations are preferred.
+Try using the `send-config` target instead and notice
+how your terminal returns as soon as the intent was accepted by SORESPO.

 ## What's Next
 Now that you are familiar with running SORESPO and interacting with it,